wso2/docs-is/en/docs/compliance/general-data-protection-regulation.md

 #### About GDPR compliance

-The General Data Protection Regulation (GDPR) is a new legal framework formalized by the European Union (EU) in 2016.
+The General Data Protection Regulation (GDPR) is a legal framework formalized by the European Union (EU) in 2016.
 This regulation comes into effect from 28, May 2018, and can affect any organization that processes Personally Identifiable Information (PII) of individuals who